erew70/prodinfo-injection-tool/README.md

 nice to know where certs are stored but it does not boot : (

 to check if you did it correctly i would load it into nxnandmanager

+you can probably inject into a prodinfo gen tool bin file, but idk i havent tested